foliant-docs/foliantcontrib.confluence/README.md

 ### Supplying Credentials

-There are two ways to supply credentials for your confluence server.
+There are several ways to supply credentials for your confluence server.

 **1. In foliant.yml**